-Startups will also play a key role in the outsourcing sector starting from this year and this tread will continue in 2018.
+Startups will also play a key role in the outsourcing sector starting from this year and this trend will continue in 2019.
 Moreover, the sector will benefit from increased transparency in global outsourcing policies.

 Overall, the global outsourcing industry is predicted to reach $262 billion by 2020.